systemslab/popper-paper/paper/paper.md

 components and its configuration), as well as storing the experiment results.

-Ideally, one would like to version-control the entire end-to-end pipeline for all the experiments contained in an article.
+Ideally, one would like the entire end-to-end pipeline for all the experiments contained in an article to be managed by a version control system.
 With the advent of cloud-computing, this is possible for most research articles[^difficult-platforms].
 One of the mantras of the DevOps movement [@wiggins_twelvefactor_2011] is to make "infrastructure as code".
 In a sense, having all the article's dependencies in the same repository is analogous to how large cloud companies maintain monolithic repositories to manage their internal infrastructure [@tang_holistic_2015 ; @metz_google_2015] but at a lower scale.

 [^difficult-platforms]: For large-scale experiments or those that run on specialized platforms, re-executing an experiment might be difficult.
-However, this does not exclude such research projects from being able to version-control the article's associated assets.
+However, this does not exclude such research projects from being able to keep the article's associated assets under version control.

-**Tools and services**: git, svn and mercurial are popular VCS tools.
+**Tools and services**: Git, Svn and Mercurial are popular VCS tools.
 GitHub and BitBucket are web-based Git repository hosting services.
 They offer all of the distributed revision control and source code management (SCM) functionality of Git as well as adding their own